AlanKrajina/JS-learn/README.md

 ES2015 defines a module syntax which aims to replace both AMD and CommonJS.
 This will eventually be supported in both browser and Node environments.

 ### Nodejs

+Node.js (Node) is an open source development platform for executing JavaScript code server-side.
+Node is useful for developing applications that require a persistent connection from the browser to the server and is often used for real-time applications such as chat, news feeds and web push notifications.